Consultant clinical and health psychologist

-She teaches on doctorate clinical psychology and MSc health psychology courses; contributes to teaching on communication and motivational interviewing skills for health care professionals; and supervises psychology trainees.
+She teaches on doctorate clinical psychology and MSc health psychology courses and contributes to teaching on psychological aspects of health for healthcare professionals.

-Heather helps to run the British Psychology Society Special Interest Group in sickle cell and thalassaemia.
+- chairs the British Psychology Society Special Interest Group for psychologists working in sickle cell and thalassaemia

 Education and training

-- Postgraduate Diploma in Applied Clinical Neuropsychology, Institute of Psychiatry, King’s College London
+- Postgraduate diploma in applied clinical neuropsychology, King's College London